What does it feel like when ribs are broken? Changes in the area of the rib injury

 Rehabilitation

 Rehabilitation procedures after a rib fracture include wearing a brace while performing physical work to unload the chest.
-During the rest, the bandage is removed.
+During rest, the bandage is removed.

-Alternative treatment
+Traditional treatment

 1. compresses from raw potatoes on the area of broken ribs;